Let’s paint Elmer the Elephant!

 Painting free-style is fine by me!
 As my four-year-old paints, new ideas will come to mind.

-Before my preschooler paints, we review a few things.
+Before my preschooler paints, we review

 - Here is where you mix the colors.